GerbilSoft/rom-properties/README.md

 * Nintendo DS(i): Decrypted (\*.nds)
 * Nintendo GameCube: 1:1 disc image (\*.iso, \*.gcm) [DiscEx-shrunken images work too]
 * Nintendo Wii: 1:1 disc image (\*.iso, \*.gcm), WBFS disc image (\*.wbfs)

+## External Media Downloads

+Currently, two systems (GameCube and Wii) support the use of external media scans through GameTDB.com.
+The current release of the ROM Properties Page shell extension will always attempt to download images from GameTDB.com if thumbnail preview is enabled and a valid GameCube or Wii disc image is present in the current directory.
+An option to disable automatic downloads will be added in a future version.

+Downloaded images are cached to the following directory:
+* Linux: `~/.cache/rom-properties/`
+* Windows: `%LOCALAPPDATA%\rom-properties\cache`

+The directory structure matches the source site, so e.g. a disc image of Super Smash Bros.
+Brawl would be downloaded to `~/.cache/rom-properties/wii/disc/US/RSBE01.png`.
+Note that if the download fails for any reason, a 0-byte dummy file will be placed in the cache, which tells the shell extension not to attempt to download the file again.
+[FIXME: If the download fails due to no network connectivity, it shouldn't do this.]

+If you have an offline copy of the GameTDB image database, you can copy it to the ROM Properties Page cache directory to allow the extension to use the pre-downloaded version instead of downloading images as needed.

 ## Credits